 For banks into a corner pocket at shallow angles into the rail, using faster speed can also help make the angle into the rail even more shallow (since the ball banks short).
 This can help the corner pocket accept the ball more easily (especially if the ball has some topspin into the pocket), but this is a small effect compared to the others.
 And for banks into a side pocket, since the effective size of a side pocket is larger at steeper angles (more perpendicular to the rail) and faster speeds, banking short with fast speed helps enlarge the effective size of the pocket; but again, these effects are very small.

 Faster speed can also help one avoid an obstacle ball or reduce the chance for a double kiss.
 For demonstrations, see double kiss detection and avoidance.
 And for more info, see kick and bank shot effects.

 Also, there are reliable systems for aiming fast-speed bank shots.

-Now, sometimes soft speed is required for position or for two-way defensive play (e.g., in one pocket), so it is important to know how to aim soft-speed banks also (e.g., using the through-diamond rolling-ball 2-to-1 one-rail kick and bank shot aiming system).
+Now, sometimes slow speed is required for position or for two-way defensive play (e.g., in one pocket), so it is important to know how to aim slow-speed banks also (e.g., using the through-diamond rolling-ball 2-to-1 one-rail kick and bank shot aiming system).